devXprite/star-weather/README.md

- This project is an advanced weather website where users can view current weather conditions, forecasts, air quality, weather maps, and more.
+ It's an advanced weather website where users can view current weather conditions, forecasts, air quality, weather maps, and more.
 The application is built using modern web development technologies to ensure a seamless and responsive user experience.

 ## Features